MicrosoftDocs/azure-dev-docs/articles/java/identity/enable-spring-boot-webapp-authorization-entra-id.md

 ## Explore the sample

 - Note the signed-in or signed-out status displayed at the center of the screen.
-- Click the context-sensitive button at the top right (it reads `Sign In` on first run)
+- Select the context-sensitive button at the top right (it reads **Sign In** on first run)
-  - Alternatively, click the link to `token details` or `call graph`.
+  - Alternatively, select **token details** or **call graph**.
 Since this is a protected page that requires authentication, you're automatically redirected to the sign-in page.
 - Follow the instructions on the next page to sign in with an account in the Microsoft Entra ID tenant.
 - On the consent screen, note the scopes that are being requested.
 - Upon successful completion of the sign-in flow, you should be redirected to the home page (`sign in status`), or one of the other pages, depending on which button triggered your sign-in flow.
 - Note the context-sensitive button now says `Sign out` and displays your username to its left.
-- If you're on the home page, you can see an option to click **ID Token Details**: click it to see some of the ID token's decoded claims.
+- If you're on the home page, select **ID Token Details** to see some of the ID token's decoded claims.
-- Click the **Call Graph** button to make a call to Microsoft Graph's [/me endpoint](/graph/api/user-get?tabs=java#example-2-signed-in-user-request) and see a selection of user details obtained.
+- Select **Call Graph** to make a call to Microsoft Graph's [/me endpoint](/graph/api/user-get?tabs=java#example-2-signed-in-user-request) and see a selection of user details obtained.
 - You can also use the button on the top right to sign out.
 The status page reflects this.

 ## Contents